olgachichkanova/reddit_mirror/README.md

 - clone the repo
 - `npm install`
 - `npm run dev`
-- Log in to your reddit account
+- Click to "Anonymous" to log in to your reddit account